K1DV5/docal/README.md

 ## Notes

-**Security**: `eval()` is used to evaluate the actual values.
+**Security**: `eval() and exec()` are used to get the actual values.
 In most cases this should not be a problem as you are writing your own calculation scripts which you want to run anyway.
 But still, I'm not an expert on the possible security implications though you should make sure that imported code is from a trusted source.

 Python's AST changes almost every release.
 And since this package depends on that, supporting every new version of python will be like a moving target.
 This